 Plant growth is dictated by climate, nutrients available and growing conditions.
 Care should always be taken to choose plants appropriate to a location.
 Know the law and never release plants into natural waterbodies unless they are indigenous and free from 'hitch-hiking' weeds.

 Regulations regarding Invasive species differ world-wide.
 Please click on the country that you are interested in obtaining information on.
-This page is a work-in-progress, so if your country is not listed here and you can provide us with information, please contact [email protected].
+See also our news section at the start of the listing.
+This page is a work-in-progress, so if your country is not listed here and you can provide us with information, please contact email@example.com.
 We welcome your contribution.

 There is also a Global Invasive Species Database with search function ability for different countries – just enter the county without a species name.
 Note that the species listed are those considered invasive by the database and do not necessarily coincide with those legislated against.